StockusNedHESA/xml-obfuscator/README.md

 ### Getting Started

-Download the latest Release (on the right side), open the index.html file and ready to go.
+Download the latest <a href="https://github.com/StockusNedHESA/xml-obfuscator/releases">Release</a> (on the right side), open the index.html file and ready to go.

 ### Setup - Development